myparcelnl/woocommerce/CONTRIBUTING.md

 ### Troubleshooting Plugin Loading Issues

-If you encounter a random error when loading the plugin, try running the following command:
+If you run into issues where the plugin settings or other screens do not render, you may resolve these by running the following command:

 ```shell
 yarn pdk-builder translations